Cannabis Security Solutions

 When infusing edibles, some states require that the business prepare, cook, and process the product in a commercial kitchen.
 These additional regulations provide for additional security challenges and can open businesses up to more risks.
 As a result, the oversight on these types of processors is strict.
 But the companies that are able to demonstrate their responsibility in a properly drafted security plan will have a massive completive advantage as the cannabis market continues to develop.

 Umbrella Technologies is the leading security consulting, planning, and implementation company for the cannabis industry.
 Our team has helped over 150 clients across 12 states, have been interviewed on national news networks, spoken at numerous cannabis conferences, and have even been recognized with 3 industry security awards.
+Plus, Thomas Carnevale (Founder of Umbrella Technologies) is a security consultant and expert for the Cannabis Industry Advisor.
 Umbrella Technologies has the experience, technology, and industry knowledge to offer you expert cannabis security solutions.

 Cannabis Security Compliance